Argmaster/optmath/docs/develop/tox_basics.md

 **And here comes tox**

 `tox` can be used as a replacement for any kind of `bash`/`batch`/`make` scripts.
-All the configuration is contained in a simple static ini file.
+Instead of dynamic and error prone scripts, tox uses static ini file for configuration.
+Whenever there is need for dynamic content, you can use multi-platform Python script and invoke it with `tox`.

 Using `tox` has a long list of advantages:

-- built-in isolation of testing environments, via Python virtual environments
+- built-in isolation of testing environments via Python virtual environments
 - quick and intuitive command line interface
 - built-in Python version awareness
 - flexibility of environment configuration and creation